georgecyberli/WazuhInstallation/README.md

 <h2>Description</h2>
-I successfully implemented the Wazuh Open Source SIEM (Security Information and Event Management) system by following precise instructions for installation on an Ubuntu virtual machine.
+I played a pivotal role in fortifying our company's cybersecurity posture by successfully implementing the Wazuh Open Source SIEM (Security Information and Event Management) system by following precise instructions for installation on an Ubuntu virtual machine, creating a robust platform for monitoring active endpoints.
 This project showcases my expertise in deploying robust security solutions and demonstrates a hands-on understanding of Wazuh's capabilities.
 <br />